 4. Don’t Wait Until You “Feel Like It” to Do Something

-A great piece in Harvard Business Review points out that when we say things as “I can’t make myself go to the gym” or “I can’t get up early,” what we actually mean is that we don’t feel like it.
+A great piece in the Harvard Business Review points out that when we say things as “I can’t make myself go to the gym” or “I can’t get up early,” what we actually mean is that we don’t feel like it.
 There is nothing that psychically prevents us from doing those things, apart from our laziness.

 For instance, you don’t feel like going to the gym after a long day at work.
 Rather than debating in your head for hours “for and against” it, just go.
 Tell yourself that you will think about it later.
-Once in the gym, surrounded by other similar souls, you suddenly won’t fee that tired or uninspired.
+Once in the gym, surrounded by similar souls, you suddenly won’t fee that tired or uninspired.